francisengelmann/FabScan100/README_Windows.md

 Known Issues
 ------------
-- Camera doesn't work so far, trying to understand [Ian Shillingford's changes](https://groups.google.com/d/msg/fabscan/z3gwce0bt28/Oo2FkWWP6IAJ)
+- Camera doesn't work on some systems.
+[Let's hope someone @ StackOverflow knows why](http://stackoverflow.com/questions/20790835/qt-5-2-0-the-camera-service-is-missing).
 - If you have a ATI/AMD graphic card and the app crashes have a look at the windows event log.
 It may complain about a atioglxx.dll.
 Have a look in C:\Windows\System32 if it's there.
 If not: reinstall your graphic driver.
 If this doesn't resolve the problem search for atioglxx (no extension) in the unpacked driver installer, find a file called atioglxx.dl_.
 Copy and rename it to atioglxx.dll.
 Move it to C:\Windows\System32
 - On my WindowsXP machine Fabscan complained about two DLLs which should be in the VC redisributable package.
 Maybe it's because on this machine my %WINDIR% is on H:\ instead of C:\.
 However, I fixed the issue by downloading msvcr100d.dll & msvcp100d.dll from dll-files.com